 High security – a category of water entitlement in NSW that provides high reliability of access to water in a high proportion of all years.
 High security water is typically used for permanent horticultural plantings such as fruit and nut trees.

 Hydrograph - a hydrograph is a graph showing the rate of flow and/or water level over time past a specific point in a river.
 The rate of flow is typically expressed in megalitres per day.

-Long Term Water Plan – a component of the Murray Darling Basin Plan, long term water plans will give effect to a basin Watering Strategy for each river system, and will guide the management of environmental water over the longer term.
+Long-term water plan – a component of the Murray Darling Basin Plan, long-term water plans will give effect to a basin Watering Strategy for each river system, and will guide the management of environmental water over the longer term.
 These plans will identify the ecological assets that are dependent on water for their persistence, and match that need to the water available to be managed for or delivered to them.
 The plan will set objectives, targets and watering requirements for key plants, waterbirds, fish and ecosystem functions.
-OEH is responsible for the development of nine plans for river catchments across NSW, with objectives for five, 10 and 20 year timeframes.
+Department of Planning, Industry and Environment is responsible for the development of nine plans for river catchments across NSW, with objectives for five, 10 and 20 year timeframes.

 Megalitre – one megalitre equals one million litres of water, an Olympic-sized swimming pool contains approximately 2.5 megalitres of water.